2022–23 Jamshedpur FC season: Background

 On 10 July 2022, Aidy Boothroyd was appointed as head coach of Jamshedpur.
-He said: Jamshedpur FC are the Champions of India currently and the city has a tremendous football legacy.
+He said: "Jamshedpur FC are the Champions of India currently and the city has a tremendous football legacy.
 We want to continue this upward trajectory and make the club reach places and win honours that our fans are dreaming of.
-We want to take the club to the next level and to compete really with the top teams of Asia.
+We want to take the club to the next level and to compete really with the top teams of Asia."

 On 14 July 2022 Jamshedpur FC confirm the extension of Leslie Cleevely as Goalkeeping Coach of the club.
-The world-famous Goalkeeping Coach, fondly called ‘Les’, has signed upto May 2023 and will join Aidy Boothroyd’s coaching staff.
-When asked about his thoughts on extending his stay at Jamshedpur after a successful season, Leslie happily stated, When I received the offer to come back as goalkeeping coach and defend our Hero ISL league title, it didn’t take any persuasion.
-I’m looking forward to getting to work with our exciting roster of goalkeepers and of course Aidy Boothroyd who is a fantastic coach and the right man for the job.
+The world-famous Goalkeeping Coach, fondly called ‘Les’, has signed upto May 2023 and will join Aidy Boothroyd's coaching staff.
+When asked about his thoughts on extending his stay at Jamshedpur after a successful season, Leslie happily stated, "When I received the offer to come back as goalkeeping coach and defend our Hero ISL league title, it didn't take any persuasion.
+I'm looking forward to getting to work with our exciting roster of goalkeepers and of course Aidy Boothroyd who is a fantastic coach and the right man for the job."

 On 16 July 2022 club appoints Stuart Watkiss as Assistant Coach.
-Upon signing for the ISL League Shield winners Stuart opined his ambition with JFC, It's a big job at Jamshedpur FC, the defending Champions of India.
+Upon signing for the ISL League Shield winners Stuart opined his ambition with JFC, "It's a big job at Jamshedpur FC, the defending Champions of India.
 I come with the aim to help the club win back-to-back league titles and also help bring more honours.
 Along with a top Head Coach like Aidy Boothroyd, the club aims for the maximum and we will take it one game at a time.
-Looking forward to it.
+Looking forward to it."

 Narender Gahlot, Mobashir Rahman, Greg Stewart and Jordan Murray leaves club after the season.

 December

 On 6 December, Wellington Priori's contract was terminated by mutual agreement with immediate effect.
 The Brazilian returned to the Red Miners set-up ahead of the start of the 2022–23 campaign and played in six matches for the club.

 On 7 December, the Red Miners completed the signing of Rafael Crivellaro, till the end of the season.

-On 26 December, the Red Miners announced the departure of midifelder SK Sahil to Mohammedan, on loan till the end of the season.
+On 26 December, the Red Miners announced the departure of midfielder SK Sahil to Mohammedan, on loan till the end of the season.

 On 30 December, the Red Miners announced the signing of Australian defender Dylan Fox, till the end of the season after captain Peter Hartley parted ways by mutual consent.